SE-DueTo/DueTo-Documentation/UC/UC-showDebts.md

-# Use-Case Specification: Settle Debt
+# Use-Case Specification: Show Debt

-# 1 Settle debt
+# 1 Show debt

 ## 1.1 Brief Description
 Each registered user can view the debts between himself and another user.
 The required steps are described in more detail below.

 # 2 Flow of Events
 ## 2.1 Basic Flow
-- User clicks on the "User-UserDashboard" button
+- User clicks on the "User-User-Dashboard" button
 - if show debt:
     - NO:
     - YES: